 Program income generated by activities by the grantee or sub-grantee must be recorded and applied to activities directly associated with federal grant guidance.
 Proposed activities must be approved by the federal grant authority.
-Sub-Grantee proposed activities must be approved by the Office of Emergency Medical Services and the federal grant authority.
+Sub-Grantee proposed activities must be approved by the Office of Emergency Medical Services.